 Jump to:

 Who doesn’t feel so proud of themselves when they bake a cake from scratch?
-Yes, I’m raising my hand.
-If you’re looking for a fancy cake without a lot of fuss, this is for you.
+If you’re looking for a fancy cake without a lot of fuss, this lemon raspberry bundt cake is for you.
 Bundt cakes are such an easy dessert to make and this one is a total showstopper.
-It’s full of refreshing flavors baked into a rich, yet fluffy pound cake.
-Once this lemon raspberry cake comes out of the oven and cools, it’s topped with my keto-friendly Sugar-free Icing and Glaze.
-Like my Strawberry Clafoutis, it’s a perfect potluck or picnic recipe to feed a crowd or to have an easy holiday dessert.
-And, it’s delicious served with Sugar-free Whipped Cream!
+It’s full of refreshing flavors baked into a rich, fluffy pound cake.
+It’s a simple almond flour cake recipe with just a hint of bright lemon flavor.

 Why you’ll love this recipe